kurofito/Extract-Key-Terms-/README.md

     2a.
 Stop-words, digits, and punctations are deleted and lemmatization is applied

     2b.
-Part-of-speech tagging (a POS-tag) to mark nouns as keywords.
+Part-of-speech tagging (a POS-tag) to mark and extract nouns as keywords.

 3. Use TF-IDF(term frequency-inverted document frequency)
 3a.
 Count the TF-IDF metric on all words